 Let me introduce you to a handful of these Schwab mutual funds—each of which is inexpensive, effective, and sport long-term investing objectives.
 These funds have been chosen for their suitability in tax-advantaged plans, making them perfect for holding within HSAs.
 But if you don’t have an HSA, they’re also tax-smart choices in IRAs and (when available) 401(k)s.

 Disclaimer: This article does not constitute individualized investment advice.
-These securities appear for your consideration and not as personalized investment recommendations.
+Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

 Can You Invest Through Your HSA?